 In other words, BarkBox is not just a subscription box company.
 It’s not just a dog company, either.
 It’s an entertainment company earning revenues from pet supplies.
 It understands the forms of humor, quirkiness, and personal connection that appeal to dog lovers, expertly leveraging those insights to drive success.

 The future of retail

-There’s very little evidence that Amazon, Facebook and Google’s dominance over traditional retail isn’t going to slow down at any time in the future.
+There’s very little evidence that Amazon, Facebook and Google’s dominance over traditional retail isn’t going to slow down in the future.
 But there’s also a ton of evidence that it is more than possible to build new, powerful retail brands today.

 From Bonobos to Allbirds, the playing field is as open as ever for entrepreneurs with ideas for products that people actually want to use.
-The playbook may look different today—and the route to success may be a little more direct—but that essential fact remains unchanged.
+The playbook may be ever-changing, but the route to success has become a little more direct.